-After two decades from PayPal acquisition from eBay Elon Musk went on to create some of his most prominent ventures:
+After two decades after PayPal’s acquisition from eBay, Elon Musk went on to create some of his most prominent ventures:

 Tesla is perhaps the biggest accelerator of Elon Musk’s net worth.

-The company became among the most valued tech companies in the last years.
+The company has become among the most valued tech companies in the last few years.

 The electric carmaker company now owned by entrepreneur/visionary Elon Musk was founded by Martin Eberhard and Marc Tarpenning in July 2003.

-By 2006 Musk joined, first as investor and chairman, then he took the role of CEO which he still holds today.
-Musk is the major Tesla’s shareholder:
+By 2006 Musk joined, first as an investor and chairman, then he took the role of CEO, which he still holds today.
+Musk is a major Tesla shareholder: